run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 !!!
 Notes
-    Kubeflow MPI requires containers to run as root, which will not work well when running on OpenShift or when PodSecurityPolicy is enabled in Kubernetes.
+    Kubeflow MPI requires containers to run as root.
+This needs special adjustments when running on OpenShift or when PodSecurityPolicy is enabled in Kubernetes.
+Redhat provides an [article](https://cloud.redhat.com/blog/how-to-use-kubeflow-and-the-mpi-operator-on-openshift){target=_blank} on how to configure MPI jobs to run as root on OpenShift.

 ### Reporting on Workload Progress